 Did you know American men spend more time on leisure activities than women?

-A 2018 U.S Bureau of Labor Statistics report says that daily, men spend 49 minutes more in leisure activities than women.
+A 2018 U.S. Bureau of Labor Statistics report says that daily, men spend 49 minutes more doing leisure activities than women.
 The study found that on average, men spend 5.7 hours a day engaged in leisure activities, compared with 4.9 hours for women.
-These 23 tips for a restorative, stress-free weekend may even out the gender leisure gap.
+That’s not on our list of ways women still aren’t equal to men, but definitely warrants mentioning.

 Did you know why we yawn?

-Did you know “C” is the most common chord used in pop songs?
+Did you know “C” is the most common key used in pop songs?

-A man analyzed 1,300 songs from the top 100 charts in pursuit of patterns.
+A man analyzed 1,300 songs from the Top 100 charts in pursuit of patterns.
 As for chords, he discovered that the most common key in music is C, ranking at 26 percent.
-Popular songs in the C key include Bruno Mars’ “When I Was Your Man” and “Take Me to Church” by Hozier.
+Popular songs in the key of C include Bruno Mars’ “When I Was Your Man” and “Take Me to Church” by Hozier.

-Clothing like skirts, tank tops, and high heels make their job that much harder for women than for men.
+Clothing like skirts, tank tops, and high heels makes the job that much harder for women than for men.
 A man’s suit can be easily padded, while bare legs cannot.
 One stuntwoman even admitted to using gel petals under her skinny jeans for knee pads.
 Yikes!
 Women’s super-unrealistic action-related behavior made our list of ways movies are nothing like real life.